Sebastian Edathy: Resignation

-Edathy admitted to having purchased some material by a Canadian firm, but he denied the allegations of possessing child pornographic content, he insisted the material he purchased was "unambiguously legal."
+Edathy admitted to having purchased some material from a Canadian firm but denied the allegations of possessing child pornography, insisting the material he purchased was "unambiguously legal."

 The criminal investigation into child pornography turned into a crisis for Germany's new grand coalition government and the Federal Criminal Police Office (Bundeskriminalamt, BKA) came under growing pressure for its role in the scandal after reports revealed serious failures in the investigation of child porn claims against Edathy.
 The BKA received documents from Canadian authorities in October 2011 that involved possible child porn claims about Edathy, but it only conveyed documents to the state authorities in Lower Saxony two years after, in late 2013 for further investigation.

 Politicians from the socialist The Left, Green and the classical liberal Free Democrat parties all voiced disbelief that the BKA did not know.
 Die Linke chief Bernd Riexinger: "It is absolutely not plausible that information about Edathy did not reach the BKA."
 FDP vice chairman Wolfgang Kubicki told that in the ranks of the BKA "either idiots were at work or they were trying to avoid a scandal."
 Even the Christian Social Union – the Bavarian sister party of Chancellor Merkel's dominant CDU – expressed confusion, interior spokesman Stephan Mayer: "It is inexplicable that the BKA did not notice that Edathy's name was on the list of child porn buyers."

 In March 2015 Edathy admitted to having downloaded, with his official laptop, videos and pictures of naked minors from the Internet.
 He has acknowledged he made a mistake.
 Following Edathy's admission, the Verden District Court in the German state of Lower Saxony handed the former Social Democrats (SPD) deputy a fine of 5,000 euros ($5,600), bringing the trial to an end.
 Technically the pictures were not illegal and Edathy has denied possessing child pornography.
 As the prosecution was halted he has not been convicted.
 The ex-MP will not have a criminal record.